 No trees, no shade, no relief in cities as climate heats up.
-By Roxanne Ready, Theresa Diffendal, Bryan Gallion and Sean Mussenden, University of Maryland Capital News Service for Washington Post.
+By Roxanne Ready, Theresa Diffendal, Bryan Gallion and Sean Mussenden, University of Maryland Capital News Service for AP News.
 September 5, 2019.

 Trees Could Reverse Climate Change — And Ethiopia Just Planted 353 Million in One Day.
 By Devin S for Hola!
 Arkansas.
 September 3, 2019.